 Beyond Borders: World History to 1500 CE

 Transporting readers from the beginnings of humanity and ancient civilizations all the way to the Age of Exploration, Beyond Borders offers readers a thoughtful and scaffolded journey around the world.
+Filled with vibrant maps, informative charts, captivating photos, and stunning illustrations, this world history resource allows students to immerse themselves in the rich tapestry of world history from a multitude of perspectives.

 8th Grade